 An Introduction To Morningside Heights

 Morningside Heights is the academic quarter of New York City.
 It stretches irregularly from about 106th Street to about 123rd Street between Morningside Park and Riverside Park on the Upper West Side of Manhattan.
 Click here for a map.
 From the top of a 135-foot bluff, it overlooks the Hudson River on one side and Harlem on the other.
-It is about 20 minutes from midtown Manhattan by subway and the area has the second-lowest crime rate in Manhattan.
-With apartments on the "Gold Coast" of Riverside Drive routinely selling for over $1,000,000, the Heights is one of the more desirable residential neighborhoods in Manhattan.
+It is about 20 minutes from midtown Manhattan by subway, has the second-lowest crime rate in Manhattan, and is one of the more desirable residential neighborhoods in the city.
 Several books and films have been written about it or set here.
 It is currently home to about 35,000 people, and over the years has housed a long list of famous individuals as well as world-renowned institutions, including:

 32 things To Do If You Visit Our Neighborhood: